yassin-elkhamlichi/Spring-Boot-with-Rest-Api-/README.md

   → Changes order `#1001` from `PENDING` → `PAID`.
   → *No session used here* – this is permanent and reliable.

-the weebhook is when to sides notify it auto :
+the webhook is when to side notify it auto :
 ![Webhook](https://github.com/yassin-elkhamlichi/Spring-Boot-Doc-Rest-Api-dev-/WebHook.jpeg)]

 ---